OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-33.md

 “There is no one like the God of Jeshurun, who rides across the heavens to your help and on the clouds in his majesty.

 ## Deuteronomy 33:27
-The eternal God is your refuge, and underneath are the everlasting arms.
-He will drive out your enemies before you, saying, ‘Destroy them!’
+The everlasting God is your shelter, and beneath you are his eternal arms.
+He will drive out your enemies before you, declaring, ‘Overcome them!’

 ## Deuteronomy 33:28
 So Israel will dwell in safety; Jacob will dwell secure in a land of grain and new wine, where the heavens drop dew.